-The Malvern Shopping Center fronting on west King Street is a key area of the Borough's central business district that also has potential to redevelop during the twenty-year planning period.
+- The possibility of adding temporary or permanent living quarters/housing to the Malvern Retreat Center campus, as mentioned by Center representatives, could be supported by the current I2 District.
+This District permits in addition to planned campus development: a) adult housing/care facility uses subject to supplemental use regulations; and b) the establishment of cluster residential development by conditional use approval.
+The Zoning Ordinance's current cluster residential development standards require that the developed portions be in the northern portion of the district, adjacent to the existing "Old Towne" neighborhood, with open space located south of the developed portion.
+However, the northern end of the Retreat Center is heavily wooded and is planned by the Borough to be a key part of a future greenway corridor linking Randolph Woods with the Paoli Memorial Grounds and Battlefield Historical Park.
+To meet the natural resource and open space goals and strategies of this Comprehensive Plan, development design flexibility should be provided at this location to allow either an adult housing/ care facility use or a cluster residential development design that fits more naturally with the existing site, leaving significant woodland areas intact. - The Malvern Shopping Center fronting on west King Street is a key area of the Borough's central business district that also has potential to redevelop during the twenty-year planning period.
 Although this center currently hosts a number of local businesses and area franchises, its one-story buildings and extensive surface parking underutilize a prime property located immediately adjacent to the Malvern Train Station.
 A larger multi-story, mixed-use development at this location could accommodate many of these existing businesses and offer additional public amenities for Borough residents, visitors, and regional rail commuters.
 (See additional discussion in Chapter 3.)
-While many of the Borough's uses serve commuters heading in-bound to Philadelphia, Malvern should also be thought of as a future employment destination of regional rail commuters.
+While many of the Borough's uses serve commuters heading inbound to Philadelphia, Malvern should also be thought of as a future employment destination of regional rail commuters.
 While a conceptual plan for redevelopment of this property is not part of this Plan, the Borough may wish to pro-actively plan for possible redevelopment of this and other properties within the central business district with such potential.
 This planning exercise should begin by determining the continued relevance of the Study for Revitalization of Malvern Borough's Central Business District, and include identification of innovative regulatory tools and developer incentives that could be used by Borough officials to help yield appropriate redevelopment.